 The length of treatment and intensity of the light during treatment varies from one user to the next.
 One individual may experience symptomatic relief when using the lamp on the highest setting for up to 30 minutes once daily.
 However, this setting may be too bright for another who might prefer a lower setting for a longer time period once or twice daily.
 Feel free to experiment until you find the balance that is right for you and your needs.
 For best results, the lamp should be positioned 16 to 24 inches from the user regardless of the length of treatment time or the intensity setting on the light.
 The light must reach the facial region without looking directly at the light.
 The medical grade light delivery ensures effective treatment for anyone suffering from circadian rhythm disorders.
 It is easily our top choice.

 Verilux HPLD HappyLight Deluxe

-Verilux is one of the known leaders in the light therapy industry, as they’ve been around since the 1950s.
+Verilux is one of the most beloved leaders in the light therapy industry and they have been around since the 1950s.
 It’s been a fixture in the industry for decades for a reason.
 This company knows what they are doing.
 The name Verilux itself means “true light” – so you can assume that you’ll be getting a high-quality, natural spectrum light that helps to combat your depression symptoms.
 There’s only one way that you can have 60 years of dedicated service, after all – a high-quality product that works.
 Exactly what you are looking for, right?

 The HappyLight Deluxe is the top-of-the-line artificial light therapy device for the treatment of mood disorders.
 More than just a bright light, this device offers an effective range that is quite large – helpful for situations where multiple users will be treating at the same time.
 (It is important that these users sit within the recommended 24” range; otherwise, the light’s effectiveness will be drastically reduced.)

-Overall, we were satisfied with our HappyLight Deluxe, but at just under $$* it is a bit expensive for many, especially for something that looks like a regular CFL bulb.
+Overall, we were satisfied with our HappyLight Deluxe, but this is a product that can be considered a bit expensive for many shoppers, especially for something that looks like a regular CFL bulb.
 You pay for quality though.
 It works and is worth those extra dollars.
 To get the best results out of your light, it is important that you use it every day, and the bulbs are really expensive if you should need to replace them.
-Thankfully, they generally last for years (as long as you don’t drop the device), and dedicated users see dramatic reduction in their seasonal symptoms.
+Thankfully, they generally last for years (as long as you don’t drop the device, of course), and dedicated users see dramatic reduction in their seasonal symptoms.
 Sometimes the classics are still the best options.

 Carex Health Brands Day-Light Sky

 Carex is another name that’s been in the industry long enough to know what they’re doing.
-The Day-Light Sky offers users a smaller footprint than many other models while still maintaining a large lamp size.
+The Day-Light Sky offers users a smaller footprint than many other models, while still maintaining a large lamp size.
 This is because of the base, which elevates the light and also helps to keep your treatment device more discrete.
 So, even though the light has less of a physical presence in your home, the impact will be every bit as powerful and undeniable.

 Carex Health Brands Day-Light Classic Plus

-You may notice a slight similarity between the DayLight Sky and the DayLight Classic, and there’s a reason for it.
+You may notice a slight similarity between the DayLight Sky and the DayLight Classic, and there’s a reason for that.
 Both lamps are precision devices that are designed to sit comfortably on a table.
 However, the DayLight Classic is the predecessor, and as such it doesn’t have quite as many features and advancements as the Sky.
 Still, it is a bit less expensive and it’s backed up by the same wonderful customer service team, so we had to check it out.
 Thankfully, it did not disappoint.

-The first thing we noticed about this particular lamp is that it is definitely not meant to be a task lamp – this is a treatment box.
+The first thing we noticed about this particular lamp is that it is definitely not meant to be a task lamp – this is absolutely a treatment box.
 The curved design is meant to help angle it toward your face.
 Some customers reported that it made a good “general” light for their desk, but we didn’t like that it was non-adjustable, which is a problem with a desk lamp.
 We had to put ours on top of a few books to get it just the right height for comfort.

 Philips GoLITE BLU Energy Light

 Overall, if you want a lamp that’s easy to toss in your bag and go (gently, though, of course), the GoLITE Blu is a wonderful mid-range that will get the job done.
 Is it as effective as the HappyLight Deluxe?
 Probably not – but it is pretty cute and far easier to travel with if that’s important to you.

 Verilux VT20WW1 HappyLight Liberty